Hsu Dau-lin

-Hsu Dau-lin (徐道鄰 (Xú Dàolín); December 4, 1907 – December 24, 1973) was a distinguished legal scholar who made substantial contributions to the study of Tang and Song Law and, especially for new republican states, of Constitutional Law.
+Hsu Dau-lin (徐道鄰 (Xú Dàolín); December 4, 1907 – December 24, 1973) was a Japanese-born Taiwanese legal scholar who made substantial contributions to the study of Tang and Song law and, especially for new republican states, of constitutional law.
 He devoted his prime years to the service of China as government official and as diplomat, and spent his later years teaching Chinese legal history in Taiwan, and Chinese literature and philosophy in America.

 Biography

 He was born on December 4, 1907, in Tokyo, Japan.
-His father was Hsu Shu-cheng (徐樹錚 Xu Shuzheng) (1880–1925), who was a student of military science in Tokyo at the time.
+His father was Xu Shuzheng, a student of military science in Tokyo at the time.
 His mother was Hsia Hsuan (夏萱 Xia Xuan) (1878–1956).
 His siblings included his eldest brother Hsu Shen-chiao (徐審交 Xu Shenjiao) and a younger sister, Hsu Ying (徐桜).

 The family returned to China in 1910, where Hsu received his classical education under the instruction of a private tutor.
 His family shared a love of kunqu, an old form of Chinese opera, and Hsu played the bamboo flute.
 After studying German, he travelled to Germany to further his education, and studied at the universities of Heidelberg, Frankfurt, and Geneva.
 In 1929, he began graduate study in law at the University of Berlin.
 Fellow students and friends, Stephan Kuttner and Hellmut Wilhelm, introduced Hsu to Barbara Schuchard, in Berlin.
 Hsu graduated in 1931 with a thesis entitled Das Geltungs-problem im Verfassungsrecht (The Problem of Validity in Constitutional Law), a document that is still used in constitutional law classes in Japan.

 He returned to China in 1932 to take a government post, and became personal secretary to Chiang Kai-shek.
 The following year, Barbara Schuchard joined him in China and they were married.
 In 1937, he lived in Hsikou (Xikou), as he was assigned as a tutor to Chiang Kai-shek's 27-year-old son, Chiang Ching-kuo, who had just returned from 12 years in Russia.
 In 1938, they moved to Rome, where Dau-lin served as the Chargé d'affaires in Italy until 1941.
 In 1942 he became a department director in the Ministry of Personnel.
 In 1945 he received a cabinet-level position as Director of Political Affairs of the Executive Yuan.
-He resigned this post in November 1945 in order to formally accuse Feng Yu-hsiang of his father's (Xu Shuzheng's) assassination, without appearance of political bias.
+He resigned this post in November 1945 in order to formally accuse Feng Yuxiang of his father's (Xu Shuzheng's) assassination, without appearance of political bias.
 While he served as a professor of law at National Central University in Chungking (1944–45), he published the book Introduction to Tang Law.
-He was professor and dean of the Law School at National Tungchi University (Tongji University) in Shanghai from 1947–49.
-He served briefly as Secretary-General of Taiwan Province in 1947 and finally as Secretary-General of his home province of Kiangsu in 1948–1949 (while on leave from the university).
+He was professor and dean of the Law School at National Tungchi University (Tongji University) in Shanghai from 1947 to 1949.
+He served briefly as Secretary-General of Taiwan Province in 1947 and finally as Secretary-General of his home province of Jiangsu in 1948–1949 (while on leave from the university).